-As of end of current fiscal year (September 30, 2016) As of the end of the month prior to the filing date (November 30, 2016) Number of subscription rights to shares 175 175 Number of own subscription rights to shares among all subscription rights to shares Class of shares to be issued upon exercise of subscription rights to shares Common stock Same as left Number of shares to be issued upon exercise of subscription rights to shares 17,500 (Notes) 1 17,500 (Notes) 1 Amount to be paid in upon exercise of subscription rights to shares 1 yen Same as left Period to exercise subscription rights to shares From March 13, 2012 to March 12, 2047 Same as left Price of issuing shares and amount of capitalization upon exercise of subscription rights to shares Price of issuing shares: 1,146 yen Amount of capitalization: 573 yen (Notes) 2 Same as left

-Conditions for exercise of subscription rights to shares (Notes) 3 Same as left Matters concerning the transfer of subscription rights to shares Acquisition of subscription rights to shares through transfers shall be subject to approval by resolution of the Board of Directors.
+As of end of current fiscal year (September 30, 2017) As of the end of the month prior to the filing date (November 30, 2017) Number of subscription rights to shares 122 122 Number of own subscription rights to shares among all subscription rights to shares Class of shares to be issued upon exercise subscription rights to shares Common stock Same as left Number of shares to be issued upon exercise of subscription rights to shares 12,200 (Notes) 1 12,200 (Notes) 1 Amount to be paid in upon exercise of subscription rights to shares (in yen) 1 Same as left Period to exercise subscription rights to shares From March 13, 2012 To March 12, 2047 Same as left Price of issuing shares and amount of capitalization upon exercise of subscription rights to shares The price of issuing shares 1,146 Amount of capitalization 573 (Notes) 2 Same as left Conditions for exercise of subscription rights to shares (Notes) 3 Same as left Matters concerning the transfer of subscription rights to shares Acquisition of subscription rights to shares through transfers shall be subject to approval by resolution of the Board of Directors.
 Same as left Matters concerning substitute payments Matters concerning the grant of subscription rights to shares upon reorganization (Notes) 4 Same as left

-(Notes) 1 When performing a share split (including gratis allotment of common shares of the Company; the same shall apply to all share splits described hereinafter) or share consolidation with respect to common shares of the Company after the allotment date of subscription rights to shares, the number of shares granted will be adjusted using the following formula:
+(Notes) 1.
+When performing a share split (including gratis allotment of common shares of the Company; the same shall apply to all share splits described hereinafter) or share consolidation with respect to common shares of the Company after the allotment date of subscription rights to shares, the number of shares granted will be adjusted using the following formula:

-Number of shares granted after adjustment = Number of shares granted before adjustment \times ratio of share split or share consolidation
+Number of shares granted after adjustment = Number of shares granted before adjustment × ratio of share split or share consolidation